Ch. 36 Mobius Strip (1)

 This 360 is what we observed on the surface of Mobius strip.
 The observation direction changes every moment while traveling.
 And the red knife itself turns around the hole of Mobius strip two times.
 It is similar to that the earth moves round the sun, as it rotates on its own axis.

-It is said that Mobius strip is twisted 180, and actually we can make it with a 180 twisted-belt.
+with a 180 twisted-belt.
 But we have to make two circuits, 360 twist if we fully paint Mobius strip.

 That is, A surface glued to one sided suface has front and back sides, provided that we peel it off.
 We can see only one side of the glued surface if we leave it as is, even if it has the front and back.
 Well, our talk about the front and back of this cut-out is not so clear.